The Social Determinants of Injury

 The connection between socioeconomic status (SES) and injury is mediated by conditions in workplace, housing, education, family, and neighbourhood contexts as well as type of injury.
 Future policy involving injury prevention must be designed using a social determinant of injury lens.

-The Topics found under the Social Determinants of Injury Tab are only some of the social determinants, rather there are several other determinants which could be included.
 Lund, C., Brooke-Sumner, C., Baingana, F., Baron, E. C., Breuer, E., Chandra, P., ... & Saxena, S. (2018).
 Social determinants of mental disorders and the Sustainable Development Goals: a systematic review of reviews.
 The Lancet Psychiatry, 5(4), 357-369.